 What is massage?

-Massage, simply, is the manipulation of soft tissues (muscles, skin, fascia) in order to relax the body & mind, switch off pain, ease tension, increase blood flow and more.
+Massage simply is the manipulation of soft tissues (muscles, skin, fascia).
+Massage relaxes the body & mind, eases pain, releases tension, aids in blood flow and more.

 How is massage done?